-FCA regulations provide that a System bank may hold certain eligible available-for-sale investments in an amount not to exceed 35.00 percent of its total loans outstanding.
-Based upon FCA guidelines, at December 31, 2020, the Bank's eligible available-for-sale investments were 34.25 percent of its quarterly average daily balance of loans outstanding.
+FCA regulations provide that a System bank may hold certain eligible available-for-sale investments in an amount not to exceed 35.00 percent of its quarterly average balance of total loans outstanding.
+Based upon FCA guidelines, at December 31, 2021, the Bank's eligible available-for-sale investments were 34.02 percent of its quarterly average daily balance of loans outstanding.
 These investments serve to provide liquidity to the Bank's operations, to manage short-term funds, and to manage interest rate risk.
 AgFirst maintains an investment portfolio for these purposes comprised primarily of short-duration, high-quality investments.

-Cash, cash equivalents, and investment securities as of December 31, 2020 totaled \$9.729 billion compared to \$9.027 billion and \$8.503 billion at December 31, 2019 and 2018, respectively.
+Cash, cash equivalents, and investment securities as of December 31, 2021 totaled \$10.362 billion compared to \$9.729 billion and \$9.027 billion at December 31, 2020 and 2019, respectively.

-As of December 31, 2020, AgFirst exceeded all applicable regulatory liquidity requirements.
+As of December 31, 2021, AgFirst exceeded all applicable regulatory liquidity requirements.
 FCA regulations require that the Bank have a liquidity policy that establishes a minimum total "coverage" level of 90 days and that short-term liquidity requirements must be met by certain high quality investments or cash.
 "Coverage" is defined as the number of days that maturing debt could be funded with eligible cash, cash equivalents, and available-for-sale investments maintained by the Bank.